projectdate/anime-undimmer/README.md

 There are a couple key insights here:
 - **Detect dark frame ranges at least 15 frames long**: The maximum RGB value in an epileptic range is m.
 Then scaling m to 256 will scale the whole scene accordingly to normal luminescence, since we assume dimmed scenes originally have a bright white flash somewhere.
 If m is under some threshold, its either a dark or dimmed scene.
 Empirically, we noticed dimmed frames are usually dimmed at least 10%, most are dimmed about 30%, and some are dimmed as much as 50%.
 To handle scenes with mixes of dimmings, first we go through and calculate the 50% dims, then the 30% dims, then the 10% dims, and we update each frame in that order.
 - **Detect rapidly changing frames**: To differentiate merely dark scenes and dimmed scenes, we can check how "epileptic" it is.
 If the frames are rapidly changing, then it's probably epileptic.
-After analyzing one episode, we arbitrarily set this threshold for the mean at 75 (meaning on average, each pixel changes by 75 RGB points either way for each frame diff in the sequence) and the standard deviation over 7 (all the epileptic frames we saw had std.dev over 10, and mostly over 40, but it seems fine to be conservative here).
+We ran a simple linear regression on the values from JJK S2E15 and got thresholds for the mean at 75 (meaning on average, each pixel changes by 75 RGB points either way for each frame diff in the sequence) and the standard deviation over 7 (all the epileptic frames we saw had std.dev over 10, and mostly over 40, but it seems fine to be conservative here).
 We call these two values "epileptic risk" respectively.
 - **Speed via caching and generators**: To make it faster, we cache the calculated max values to be able to restart a closed process faster (in the .pkl).
 We also store generators instead of arrays for the expensive step of calculating mean and variance of each dimmed/dark scenes to figure out if they are epileptic, for it to be as efficient a computation as possible.
 It's still slow though, since it's Python.

 ## To-do
-- Replace the cutoffs for mean and std. dev. by a simple linear regression (i.e. the higher the mean, the lower the std.dev has can be to qualify as a dimmed scene).
-You can use `jjk_s2_e15.log` to do this, as we think the scenes identified as dimmed are correct. (high priority, as this is critical and finnicky)
 - Sometimes, dim scenes have a window in the background and briefly get undimmed mid-scene.
 To avoid this, if a short (say < 3 second) undimmed section between two dimmed scenes has a similar composition color-wise to the surrounding scenes, then dim it as well.
-This can be done via average + epileptic value being close in range (high-medium priority, as this ruins the watching experience).
+This can be done via average + epileptic value being close in range (high-medium priority, as this is a common pattern if like, a bright window appears briefly in a scene).
+- Improve dim vs dark scene differentiation.
+One idea is to replace the cutoffs for mean and std. dev. by better linear regressions + decision trees (i.e. the higher the mean, the lower the std.dev has can be to qualify as a dimmed scene).
+You can use `jjk_s2_e15.log` to get those values (currently I only take into account epileptic risk).
+(Medium priority, as algorithmic changes might be better)
 - Use cython to speed it up (medium priority, as running speed is definitely a bottleneck)
-- If a detected dimmed frame is a sub-part of a broader frame with the same palette (i.e. 16:55.17 - 16:55.79 in JJK S02E15), then ignore it.
-Low priority (it probably won't work) and hard.
+- If a detected dimmed frame is a sub-part of a generally dark broader scene (i.e. maybe similar mean luminances, or with the same palette), like 16:55.17 - 16:55.79 in JJK S02E15, then treat it as dark instead.
+Medium priority and on the harder side.
 - Instead of putting 256 as the numerator by which to calculate the dimming factor for each dim range, put the neighboring scene maxes.
-Low priority (it usually will be 256).
+Low priority (it usually will be 256) but easier.

 We welcome any contributions, comments, or collaborations!